 The number of shares available for resale under this prospectus may have changed since the Securities and Exchange Commission declared this registration statement effective.
-See "Selling Stockholders" beginning on page 61 for an updated list of the shares still available for sale under this prospectus to the extent that we are aware of any such changes.
+See "Selling Stockholders" beginning on page 80 for an updated list of the shares still available for sale under this prospectus to the extent that we are aware of any such changes.

 Our common stock is listed for quotation on the OTCQB Market operated by OTC Markets Group, Inc. (which we refer to here as the OTCQB) under the ticker symbol "HPPI."
-On April 3, 2018, the closing price of our common stock was \$0.3578.
+On April 25, 2019, the closing price of our common stock was \$0.053.

-Following the effectiveness of the registration statement of which this prospectus forms a part, the sale and distribution of securities offered hereby may be effected in one or more transactions that may take place on the OTCQB, including ordinary brokers' transactions, privately negotiated transactions or through sales to one or more dealers for resale of such securities as principals, at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
+Following the effectiveness of the registration statement of which this prospectus forms a part, the sale and distribution of securities offered hereby may be effected in one or more transactions that may take place on the OTCQB or any future exchange or quotation system on which our common stock is listed or quoted, including ordinary brokers' transactions, privately negotiated transactions or through sales to one or more dealers for resale of such securities as principals, at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
 Usual and customary or specifically negotiated brokerage fees or commissions may be paid by the selling stockholders.
 The selling stockholders and intermediaries through whom such securities are sold may be deemed "underwriters" within the meaning of the Securities Act of 1933, as amended, or the Securities Act, with respect to the securities offered hereby, and any profits realized or commissions received may be deemed underwriting compensation.

 Investing in our common stock is highly speculative and involves a significant degree of risk.
-See "Risk Factors" beginning on page 7 of this prospectus for a discussion of information that should be considered before making a decision to purchase our common stock.
+See "Risk Factors" beginning on page 8 of this prospectus for a discussion of information that should be considered before making a decision to purchase our common stock.